mattcaron/misc_notes/install.xubuntu.24.04.md

   1. Change wodim to be suid root to limit having to sudo.

          sudo chmod u+s `which wodim`

+  1. Add a udev rule so my Griffin Powermate works.
+Create `/etc/udev/rules.d/99-powermate.rules` as follows:

+         # Griffin Powermate
+         SUBSYSTEM=="input", ATTRS{idVendor}=="077d", ATTRS{idProduct}=="0410", SYMLINK+="powermate", MODE="660", GROUP="video"

+     This does 2 main things:

+     1. Fixes the perms so it is usable by members of the `video` group.
+     1. Creates a symlink as `/dev/powermate` for ease of use.

+     You can then set it up in the JogShuttle config screen in Kdenlive (which should just autodetect it).

   1. Make DVDs work